 The new VaHomeschoolers’ content managed (CMS) website contains more than 150 pages, 79 posts and 38 categories.
 It utilizes the WordPress platform.
 This site has has password-protected sections for its members and subscribers, social media links, news weblog, news archives and more.
 View the site live.

-The Weingart Center was looking for something fresh and inviting for their new website.
-By focusing the Home Page’s narrative to that of donor relations – while still prioritizing social interaction and Center activities – the Weingart Center now, in addition to a leaner and more user-friendly website, has a more potent development tool at […]
+The Weingart Center, a Los Angeles-based homeless services organization, was looking for something fresh and inviting for their new website.
+By focusing the Home Page’s narrative to that of donor relations – while still prioritizing social interaction and Center activities – the Weingart Center now, in addition to a leaner and more user-friendly website, has […]

 The All-in-One Calendar is one of those plugins that one has to believe was specially developed for event-heavy nonprofits in mind.
 It easily, and beautifully, allows one to find and share events.
 Already installed and running on more than 20,000 websites, and translated into 11 languages, the All-in-One Calendar is purportedly one of the most […]